home » Beverly Greene

 I'm happy to have the opportunity to write a few words about a wonderful psychologist, Beverly Greene, whose photographs appear on this web site.

-Dr. Greene, a practicing clinical psychologist and professor of psychology at St. John's University, is a Diplomate in Clinical Psychology (ABPP), and a fellow of the American Psychological Association and 6 of its divisions.
+Dr. Greene, a practicing clinical psychologist and professor of psychology at St. John's University, is a Diplomate in Clinical Psychology (ABPP), and a fellow of American Psychological Association divisions 9,12, 29, 35, 42, 44, & 45; the Academy of Clinical Psychology; and the American Orthopsychiatric Association.

 Bev is a caring and decent person, someone I feel the field and the public are so fortunate to have working on their behalf.
 It is not just her work but who she is as a person.
 She justifies the deep trust that others place in her, inspires by her example and generous spirit.